ml-opensource/Playbook/ci/bitrise-app-store-connect-api-key.md

 and create a new API key with Admin privileges.
 Download and save the key (it is a .p8 file and can be downloaded only once).
 ❗️DO NOT CHANGE THE FILE NAME, OTHERWISE IT WILL BREAK THE STEP IN THE CI ❗️.
 The file format should be AuthKey_XXXXXXXX.p8.

 You will also need the issuer ID from this page.

-When you have downloaded the key, please send it to Martin Majer at Service Desk so that it can be securely stored.
+**Once you have downloaded the key, please send it to Martin Majer at Service Desk or the IT team and tell them to put it in the API key 1password vault - as a Secure note, together with the issuer and key ID.**

 <p align="center">
   <img src="../images/ci/08-api-key.png?raw=true" alt="App Store Connect API key"/>